ianthehenry/sd/README.md

 ## 2021-02-26

+- scripts now run with the `SD` environment variable set to the directory they were found in
 - autocompletion now completes arguments to commands instead of just commands
     - only completes positional file arguments and the built-in flags (like `--help`)
 - `sd` now only forks a subshell when invoked as a function